Hawthorn Sewer Improvement Project

 Underground sewer pipes in Hawthorn collect sewage flows from properties and transport these flows to Melbourne Water’s sewage treatment plants in Werribee or Carrum for treatment and disposal.

-Improving these pipes gives them a further 50 years of use, and reduces the likelihood of sewage spills into the environment during heavy storms.
+Between December 2017 and August 2018, our contractors Interflow and Abergeldie improved these pipes, giving them a further 50 years of use, and reducing the likelihood of sewage spills into the environment during heavy storms.

 Future works in the Hawthorn area

-While Yarra Valley Water’s works to improve the condition of over 50 kilometres of sewer pipes in the Hawthorn area will be completed in mid-2018, other sewer improvement works will be undertaken by Melbourne Water from late 2018.
+While Yarra Valley Water’s works to improve the condition of over 50 kilometres of sewer pipes in the Hawthorn area were completed in August 2018, other sewer improvement works will be undertaken by Melbourne Water from late 2018.